fredhatt/estim2bapi/README.md

 [![License](https://img.shields.io/badge/license-MIT%20License-brightgreen.svg)](https://opensource.org/licenses/MIT)

 # About estim2bapi
-This is an (unofficial) Python API for the E-Stim 2B.
-Note that this is alpha software, and thus comes with absolutely no warranty whatsoever.
-Use at your own risk.
+This is an (unofficial) API for the E-Stim 2B, written for Python 3.6+.

+## Features
+* Threaded design: Estim class doesn't block the main thread, making it simple to write complicated code involving multiple sensors.
+* Supports simultaneous control of multiple 2Bs!
+* Autodetects the correct COM port.
+* estim2b.play module for command routines (currently "jolt" and "ramp").
+* Informative warning/error messages (using Estim(..., verbose=2))

+## To-do
+* Create a PyPi package for easier installation.
+* More examples.
+* More applications.

 # Installation